brianbixby/weather-app/README.md

   - Babel-plugin-transform-object-assign
   - Babel-plugin-transform-version-inline
   - Babel-preset-es2015
   - Babel-preset-stage-0
+  - Enzyme
+  - Enzyme-adapter-react-16
   - Eslint
+  - Jest
+  - Redux-devtools-extension
-  - Eslint-plugin-react
+  - Redux-logger

 ## How to use?